OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/ml-builder/data-considerations.md

 # Data considerations { #data-considerations }

-This section explains how ML Builder handles data, what data you can use, and how to avoid some model issues.
+This section explains how ML Builder handles data, what data you can use, and how to avoid common issues.

 <div class="info" markdown="1">